 Hobbies: As a family the Libermans are athletic, spending much of their free time in outdoor activities including water skiing, snow skiing, snow shoeing, hiking, bike riding and spending as much time as possible in the mountains The balance of family and professional life is an art form and the Liberman family feels lucky to have enjoyed both.
 In September, 2018, Wally with his best friend Stephanie Dickinson successfully hiked to the top of Mt.
 Kilimanjaro/Uhuru Peak in Tanzania @ 19,341 feet.
 This celebrated his 64th birthday.
 Hardest thing I have ever accomplished.

 Previously, Dr. Wally was President of the Northern California Veterinary Medical Association, completing his term in January of 2004.
 The primary focus for his term was veterinarian-to-veterinarian communication, as well as continuing education at a high level.
 He helped start the Animal Science Scholarship program offered to high school seniors intending to pursue college education.
-This program continues to be successful.
 Recently, he has been the Veterinarian Liaison to the Zoonotic Disease Task Force for Shasta County Public Health.

 As well.
-Dr. Liberman is now on the Board of Directors and is the current President for the Northern California Association of Equine Practitioners helping to provide quality Continuing Education and Veterinarian Association.
+Dr. Liberman is on the Board of Directors and is the current President for the Northern California Association of Equine Practitioners helping to provide quality Continuing Education and Veterinarian Association.
 Look this up at www.norcalaep.org

 Education: Dr. Wally did extensive undergraduate work prior to entering veterinary school.
 He graduated from Humboldt State University in 1978 with a B.S. in Wildlife Management and a B.A. in Zoology.
 He then obtained his Doctor of Veterinary Medicine from Michigan State University in 1982, gaining licensure in Michigan, Oregon, and California.
 Dr. Wally has a special emphasis in Equine Orthopedic Disease – Diagnosis, Imaging and Medical & Surgical treatment.
 Current techniques involve Joint, Tendon and Ligament Medicine and Surgery, Shock Wave Tx, use of Intra-Articular medication that is not limited to but includes IRAP and Autologous Conditioned Plasma/Platelet Rich Plasma and more recently Pro-Stride(APS).
 There is constant research and understanding into the Pathobiology of these subjects.
-Podiatry and this continuing education is a large part in the understanding and treatment of Orthopedic Disease and Trauma.
+Podiatry, this continuing education, changes in treatment modality are a large part toward the clinical understanding and treatment of Orthopedic Disease and Trauma.